-Whiton Powell, Ph.D., Professor of Business Management and Investigator in Business Management in the Experiment Station.
+'hiton Powell, Ph.D., Professor of Business Management and Investigator in Business Management in the Experiment Station.

-Alfred M. S. Pridham, Ph.D., Instructor in Floriculture.
+Alfred M. S. Pridham, Ph.D., Assistant Professor of Ornamental Horticulture and Horticulturist in the Experiment Station.

 Marius Peter Rasmussen, Ph.D., Professor of Marketing and Investigator in Marketing in the Experiment Station.